 In most cases, the accreditation of a school is much more important to consider than the name of your associate degree.
 It is advisable to check before entering a nursing program to see what their credentials are, as well as, the type of program they provide and how it fits into your career goals.

 Earning your associate degree will lay a good foundation to earn future degrees, such as your online bachelor’s, master’s or doctorate degrees.
-If you are interested, we have compiled a list of Top Online Nursing Degree Programs to help you in your endeavors!
+If you have completed your Associates degree and are ready to take the next step, we have compiled a list of 20 Best Online Schools for Accelerated Bachelor’s in Nursing Degree Programs to help you in your endeavors!